What is Vedic meditation?

 - It may take some time to calm your mind, but you do not have to practice for years to feel the difference.
 You will notice it in a few days.

 When your attention is focused on this chant, your mind begins ‘clean itself out’.
-You will find that you understand yourself better, experience less stress and negativity, and have clearer thoughts.
+You will find that you understand yourself better, experience less psychological stress and negativity, and have clearer thoughts.

-What are the benefits of Vedic Meditation?
+What are the Benefits of Vedic Meditation?

-- It can enhance poor immune functions and pain tolerance
+Improve immune functions and pain tolerance

 Vedic Meditation can not only help you recuperate from specific health conditions but also significantly improve the quality of your life.
 A Harvard University study found that being engaged in the here and now has significant implications on people’s happiness levels.
 A 2012 UCLA study discovered that those who meditate for years have extra folds in the brain’s cortex which enables clearer thinking and faster processing of information.